snyderb-de/nix-from-ansible/README.md

 This repository bootstraps a system to install the [Nix](https://nixos.org/) package manager on **macOS** or **Linux** using Ansible.

 It automatically:
-- Detects the operating system (macOS or Linux)
+- Detects the operating system (macOS, Linux, or NixOS)
 - Installs Ansible (via Homebrew or OS package manager)
-- Installs required Ansible collections (e.g., `community.general`)
+- Installs required Ansible collections (`community.general`)
 - Ensures `.zshrc` and `.config/` exist
 - Installs `zsh` (on Linux) and sets it as the default shell
 - Installs Nix (if missing)